samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 ## ThreeFold Exchange

 The TF Exchange provides a spot rate exchange service for Token Holders.
 The Exchange is linked to numerous digital currency exchanges and fiat payments providers.
-The Exchange is fully integrated with the TF App and e-Wallet and can verify counterparties via itsyou.online (with advanced non-anonymous KYC and AML)
+The Exchange is fully integrated with the TF App and e-Wallet and can verify counterparties via itsyou.online

 ## ThreeFold Foundation